SmartDyspnea/smartdyspnea-docs/webhook/README.md

 }
 ```

+For interpreting these results please refer to the [API Documentation](../api/README.md)

 ## Security

 Webhooks must be secured on the customer's end by verifying a signature token that is included in the header `SmartDyspnea-Signature`.